auctionapp/vendr/README.md

 #### 1. Clone the latest version

-  Start by cloning the latest version of Sentimize on your local machine by running:
+  Start by cloning the latest version of Vendr on your local machine by running:

   ```sh
   $ git clone https://github.com/crypticzoologists/vendr.git